masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 Next examine the '**Synchronous Programming: example2**'.

 We always wanted to display warm greetings message in first place fixed and delivery status at second place fixed.
-We called **greetingsFunc** there and passed status message to control the expected display.
+We called **greetingsFunc** there and passed status message **param** to control the expected display always in fixed order.

 ```javascript
 const displayOrderStatusFunc = param => {